V-Squared/V-Squared.github.io/diy/parts/boot-disk.md

 abstract: Learn about the importance of your boot disk and what the best option is for you.
 We go over several different types of disks that are recommended for using as a boot disk.
 issueNo: 161
 readiness:
-   - is-complete
-   - is-active
+   - develop-active
 ---

 # Table of Contents
 [TOC]

 # Introduction

 ## The Problem this Article solves

-When building your custom PC you need to choose your Boot Disk.
+When building your custom PC you need to choose your boot disk.
 You get your pick out of 3 physical disk interfaces, several mechanical form factors, storage technologies and of course lots of brands and capacities.
-This Article sorts it all out and helps you to find the right Boot Disk for your computer.
+This Article sorts it all out and helps you to find the right boot disk for your computer.

 ## How this Article solves the problem

-This Article is part of three community projects, all designed to simplify building DIY PCs
+This Article is part of two community projects, all designed to simplify building DIY PCs

-- **ViCase:** Indiegogo Project.
-A DIY Mini and All-IN-One Computer Case System
 - **V²Configurator:** GitHub Project.
 The Configurator assists you when configuration your PC
 - **This Article Series:** In depth Know How.
 In case you want to tune Ready Made Configurations of the V² Configurator

 ## Is there an easier way?

 Yes!
 Learning how to choose components for a DIY computer is time consuming.
 This is why we created a shortcut for you.
 Go to the V²Configurator and open the Wizard.
-Pick your Field of Application, say e.g. Photography and then pick the Main Use and the Configurator will custom build a complete computer for you, optimized for your Use Case and Performance class.
+Pick your field of application, e.g. photography and then pick the main use and the configurator will custom build a complete computer for you, optimized for your use case and performance class.

 # Understanding Disk Technologies for Boot Disk

 ## SSD vs HDD for Boot Disk

 In terms of speeding up a PC, nothing beats value for money over using an SSD.
 As such all our Ready Made Configuration use SSD as Boot Disk.
 At small sizes SSD are even lower cost than HDD.
 For $40 US you can get a 120 GB SSD.
 Enough space for boot disk and and work data.
-If however you want to store large amounts of data, say photos, videos, etc..., then we recommend your Data to be stored on a second HDD for cost reasons.
+If however you want to store large amounts of data, say photos, videos, etc..., then we recommend your data to be stored on a second HDD for cost reasons.
 Using RAID 5 technology, you can make HDD quite save and fast.
 More about that in the Article → [How to choose your Data Disks](https://github.com/V-Squared/v2-How-to-DIY-Mini-PC/wiki/How-to-choose-the-Data-Disks) or → [V²Configurator](http://v-squared.github.io/v2-Configurator/)►6.
 PC Parts►Data Disk (Single).

 ## Why it is important that the Boot-Disk is fast?

 1. The responsiveness of your computer depends on the responsiveness of the disk which your Operating Systems uses to boot.
 Faster Boot Disk will make your PC feel to you much faster.
 2. Installer defaults will assume that your Boot-Disk is the fastest disk in your system and will put caches on the Boot-Disk.
 If your Boot-Disk is not the fastest disk, by default your Apps will run slower.

-## Can't every disk boot?

-Unfortunately not.
-The latest M2 and NVME will not always boot.
-Due to the importance of the Boot Disk to be the fastest Disk in your system, we made the extra effort to build every configuration so that the fastest disk is always the Boot-Disk.

 ## SATA3 vs NVME-M.2 vs NVME-PCIe